 And for specific conditions:

-This isn’t an exhaustive list.
+This isn’t a complete list.
 There are charities for many health conditions offering information and advice.